Bullseye14/Development-Pol-Xavi/README.md

 ## Accomplishments
 ### Pol:
-- Map updates: Parallax and adapt it to enemies' movement
+- Image element
-- Enemies' spritesheet
+- Button element
+- Transitions between menu and scene
-- Sliding
+- Main menu:
-- Zombie entity
+  - Background
-- Brofiler
+  - Animation and movement
-- UML file
+  - Settings (volume)
+  - Credits and exit

 ### Xavi:
-- Timer: Frame cap and timer modules
+- Button element
+- Text element (fonts)
+- Fade to black
-- Sliding
+- Memory leaks
-- Entity system
+- Webpage
+- Save and Load new fixtures
-- Pathfinding
+- Main menu:
-- Bird entity
+  - Logo

+### Innovations:
+- Animation and movement from character in main menu.
+Reacts to mouse on hover and clicking.
+- Player can double-jump or slide.

 ## License